makkzone/neuro-san/docs/clients.md

 The command line client at neuro_san/client/agent_cli.py is a decent example of how to construct a chat client in Python.

-A little deeper under the hood, that agent_cli client uses these classes under neuro_san/session to connect to a server:
+A little deeper under the hood, that agent_cli client uses this class under neuro_san/session to connect to a server:

 Synchronous connection:

-* GrpcServiceAgentSession
 * HttpServiceAgentSession

 It also uses the DirectAgentSession to call the neuro-san infrastructure as a library.